 Thanks for stopping by and reading my post.
-How do you tell someone No without offending them?
-Leave a comment.
-I’d love to hear from you!
+How do you stay connected to your loved ones?
+Leave a comment, I love hearing from you!